reverentOne/SwitchHack/README.md

    4. Under Utilities check Checkpoint and NxThemes Installer
    5. Download your ZIP then Extract the files
    6. Open the SD folder and transfer all the files inside to the root (a.k.a the main/home directory) of your SD card
+   7. Open the Payloads folder and copy Lockpick_RCM.bin to your SD card inside the payloads folder which is located inside the bootloader folder
 4. Download latest updates (Extract each and transfer to root of SD card.
 Click yes when asked to merge and override existing files)
    1. <a href="https://github.com/Atmosphere-NX/Atmosphere/releases">Atmosphere</a>
    2. <a href="https://github.com/CTCaer/hekate/releases">Hekate</a>, just the bootloader folder (save the bin file for the next step)